Stony Brook Seawolves men's basketball: Pre-Division I era (1960–1999)

-Stony Brook University first fielded a basketball program in the 1960–61 basketball season initially playing their home games at the local Walt Whitman High School (1960–1962) while located at Oyster Bay (at that time State University College on Long Island).
-The campus relocated to its present site in 1962 and temporarily played their home games at Port Jefferson High School (1962–64) until the construction of the Pritchard Gymnasium in the late 1960s.
-Since the 1960s, the Stony Brook Patriots played at the Division III level and participated in several different conferences, also spending many years of its development as an independent program.

-While first struggling in its initial years with Dan Farrell (1960–64), Stony Brook later enjoyed some success in the Knickerbocker Conference with coach Herbie Brown (Larry Brown's brother).
-He was head basketball coach at Stony Brook in 1964–69, earning Coach of the Year honors following the 1969 season.
+Stony Brook University, then the State University College on Long Island, first fielded a basketball program in the 1960–61 basketball season.
+While first struggling in its initial years with Dan Farrell (1960–64), Stony Brook later enjoyed some success in the Knickerbocker Conference with future NBA coach Herbie Brown (Larry Brown's brother).
+Brown was Stony Brook's head coach from 1964–69, earning conference Coach of the Year honors following the 1969 season.
 Hall of Fame coach Rollie Massimino, who later led Villanova to a national championship in 1985, coached Stony Brook from 1969 to 1971.
 During the 1977–78 season, Stony Brook reached the Final Four of the NCAA Division III men's basketball tournament.
-Coaches Ron Bash, Dick Kendall, and Joe Castigle helped develop the program in the late 1970s and 1980s, and by the early 1990s, Stony Brook participated in the New York metropolitan-based Skyline Conference.
+Coaches Ron Bash, Dick Kendall, and Joe Castiglie helped develop the program in the late 1970s and 1980s, and by the early 1990s, Stony Brook participated in the New York metropolitan-based Skyline Conference.

-By the 1990s, the University experienced tremendous growth in its academic programs, leading Stony Brook to become one of the leading public research universities in the nation.
-As its athletics lagged behind, President Shirley Strum Kenny sought to transition Stony Brook to the Division I level.
+Under President Shirley Strum Kenny, Stony Brook transitioned to the Division I level in the 1990s.
 The Stony Brook Patriots were renamed to the Seawolves in 1995 and offered scholarships for the first time.

-Division II basketball was played until 1999, when the men's basketball officially entered Division I after a four-year transition under the command of head coach Bernard Tomlin.
-In 2001, after two years of basketball at the D-I Independent level, the Seawolves joined the America East conference.
+The transition period occurred from 1995 to 1999, when head coach Bernard Tomlin led Stony Brook at the Division II level.